vitusventure/ventureadventureweekly/content/stories/week-22-terror-at-fort-unity.md

 +++
-title = "Week 22 - Terror at Fort Hope"
+title = "Week 22 - Terror at Fort Unity"
 draft = false
 summary = "Accord fort ransacked by Undead Menace, saved by roving magician troupe!"
 +++

 # Accord base ransacked!
 Undead run amok!

-The quiet afternoon at the Accord controlled Fort Hope was shattered when hundreds of undead sprang from the ground WITHIN THE FORT WALLS.
+The quiet afternoon at the Accord controlled Fort Unity was shattered when hundreds of undead sprang from the ground WITHIN THE FORT WALLS.
 Soldiers scrambled against the grasping tide.
 Bodies both recently alive and recently undead littered the dirt.

 First hand accounts tell a harrowing tale of near disaster as the fort looked close to defeat.
 However, in the middle of the losing battle a new element joined the fray.
 The infamous magician troupe known as "The Blackmist" barreled headlong into danger.
 Currently performing their daring act "Blades II: The Cleavering", the group, consisting of headliner Kenny Blackwater and the mighty strong Zigfrieda (both supported by the stagemaster Bob Dobalina), plunged headlong into the fray!